Nautilus: Fossil genera

 The fossil record of Nautilidae begins with Cenoceras in the Late Triassic, a highly varied genus that makes up the Jurassic Cenoceras complex.
 Cenoceras is evolute to involute, and globular to lentincular; with a suture that generally has a shallow ventral and lateral lobe and a siphuncle that is variable in position but never extremely ventral or dorsal.
 Cenoceras is not found above the Middle Jurassic and is followed by the Upper Jurassic-Miocene Eutrephoceras.

 Eutrephoceras is generally subglobular, broadly rounded laterally and ventrally, with a small to occluded umbilicus, broadly rounded hyponomic sinus, only slightly sinuous sutures, and a small siphuncle that is variable in position.

 Next to appear is the Lower Cretaceous Strionautilus from India and the European ex-USSR, named by Shimankiy in 1951.
 Strionautilus is compressed, involute, with fine longitudinal striations.
 Whorl sections are subrectangular, sutures sinuous, the siphuncle subcentral.

 Also from the Cretaceous is Pseudocenoceras, named by Spath in 1927.
 Pseudocenoceras is compressed, smooth, with subrectangular whorl sections, flattened venter, and a deep umbilicus.
 The suture crosses the venter essentially straight and has a broad, shallow, lateral lobe.
 The siphuncle is small and subcentral.
 Pseudocenoceras is found in the Crimea and in Libya.

 Carinonautilus is a genus from the Upper Cretaceous of India, named by Spengler in 1919.
 Carinonautilus is a very involute form with high whorl section and flanks that converge on a narrow venter that bears a prominent rounded keel.
 The umbilicus is small and shallow, the suture only slightly sinuous.
 The siphuncle is unknown.

 Obinautilus has also been placed in Nautilidae by some authorities, though it may instead be an argonautid octopus.

 Taxonomy

-The family Nautilidae contains up to six extant species and several extinct species:
+The family Nautilidae contains up to nine extant species and several extinct species: